-Students are expected to complete 16 hours of community service in the entirety of the curriculum.
-While the program has a list of approved activities, students are encouraged to seek out additional opportunities and unique experiences.
-If you would like to participate in a community service event not previously approved, please complete this form, providing all requested information.
-Submit the completed form to the service learning committee of the DPTSA at minimum 4 weeks before the activity is to occur.
+Service Learning Request Form Students are expected to complete 16 hours of community service in the entirety of the curriculum.
+While the program h a list of approved activities, students are encouraged to seek out additional opportunities and unique experiences.
+If you would like to participate in a community service event not previously approved, please complete this form, providing al requested information.
+Submit the completed form to the service learning committee of the DPTSA at minimum 4 week before the activity is to occur.

 Student's Name: Date of Request:

-Describe the Community Service Activity y/Event:
+Describe the Community Service Activity/Event:

 Proposed date(s) of Service:

 Contact person/website:

-How does this activity fit the DeSales M ission and the DPT Program Goals?
+How does this activity fit the DeSales Mission and the DPT Program Goals?

-Describe your personal involvement and or interest in this activity?
-What role will you play in providing this service?
+Describe your personal involvement and/or interes at in this activity?
+What role will you p alay in providing this service?

-Service Learning Committee Commen ts/Recommendations:
+Service Learning Committee Comments/Recom nmendations:

-Recommend Approv al Refer for Faculty Decision
+Recommend Approval Refer for Faculty Decision

 Committee member signature: Date:

 Print name:

-Faculty member signature:
+Faculty member signature: Date:

 Print name: Approved / Denied

-Created May 2013 Reviewed 2020, 2021, 2022 Revised 2023
+Created May 2013

+Reviewed 2021, 2022, 2024 Revised 2023